Waters and Ruins

 "Gloria"

-Gallagher also samples from "Gloria" composed by Francis Poulenc, performed by Vancouver Master Choral,
+Samples from "Gloria" composed by Francis Poulenc, performed by Vancouver Master Choral, singers from

-singers from the Portland Gay Men's Choir and Vancouver High School Choirs, and an orchestra of various
+the Portland Gay Men's Choir and Vancouver High School Choirs, and an orchestra of various musicians

-musicians from southwest Washington, directed by Jana Hart.
-Recorded by Martin J. Gallagher who grants
+from southwest Washington, directed by Jana Hart.
+Recorded by Martin J. Gallagher who grants permission

 Significance